AprilFiv/blog/README.md

 ## As a begining
-Recording something about leetcode or other questions,
+Recording something about leetcode or other questions

 also translating some awesome works.